xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-install-modsecurity.rst

 Configuring ModSecurity
 ~~~~~~~~~~~~~~~~~~~~~~~

-The default recommended config file provided for ModSecurity is a good starting
+The recommended default config file provided for ModSecurity has very few
-point, but has very few actual protective rules configured.
-In this tutorial the
+actual protective rules configured, but is a good starting point.
+In this
-OWASP Core Rule Set (CRS) is used to provide additional protection.
+tutorial the OWASP Core Rule Set (CRS) is used to provide additional
+protection.

 Enabling CRS Rulesets
 ---------------------

 The Ubuntu package for ModSecurity recommends a separate package containing the
-CRS rulesets, which can be used as an extra source of rules for our WAF.
+CRS rulesets, which can be used as an extra source of rules for WAF.
 Navigate to the directory containing these rules:

 .. code::